uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 Effect runs (currently count=4)
 ```

-Additionally we can return a cleanup function, which will run when the component is destroyed.
+Additionally we can return a cleanup function, which will run when the component is destroyed (_unmounted_).
 Consider this example:

 ```jsx